-Students gather for a brief break between classes.
+Students carefully review the schedule of courses.

 Tuition and Fees

 TUITION AND FEE SCHEDULE\

 TUITION

 Tuition is charged according to the number of semester credit hours carried by the student.
 Auditors, or those enrolled in a course for no credit, pay the same tuition and fees as students enrolled for credit.
 For tuition purposes, any student enrolled for 12 or more credit hours is considered a full-time student.

-Full-time-per semester tuition 1991-92 1992-93
+Full-time-per semester tuition 1995-96 1996-97

-Resident \$ 420.00 \$ 425.00
+Resident \$ 457.00 \$ 480.00

-Non-resident \$1290.00 \$1340.00
+Non-resident \$1548.00 \$1640.00

 Part-time-per credit hour

-Resident \$ 35.00 \$ 36.00
+Resident \$ 39.00 \$ 40.00

-Non-resident \$ 108.00 \$ 112.00
+Non-resident \$ 129.00 \$ 137.00

 FEES

 Special fees and charges

-Application Fee (for all non-resident students):†\$10.00
+Application Fee (for all nonresident students)† \$10.00

-Student Activity Fee (per semester)\$5.00
+Student Activity Fee (per semester)

-Transcript of Record
+Transcript of Record\$1.00

 Check tendered to the University and returned for

-any cause:\$7.50
+any cause

-Challenge examinations\$5.00
+Challenge examination

-Special examination
+Special examination\$10.00

+(in regularly constituted courses at other

+than the specified times, except for make-up

+examinations)

 Replacement of equipment

-· ·
+(items broken or lost)

-Diploma-each Bachelor's degree\$5.00
+Diploma-each Bachelor's degree\$15.00

 Other registration fees: